Phase 1 Environmental Report

 A walkover of the site is generally required but for very small residential sites this is not always necessary.
 The site walkover enables us to identify any local features that might not be picked up on maps and to check for visual or olfactory evidence of contamination.

 On larger sites or those with inaccessible areas we have a drone that enables us to review parts of the site that might otherwise not be assessed.

 A report should include an assessment of the geology of the area as well as the ground and surface water.
 Past and current land use should be considered by reference to old maps and other data.
 Mineral extraction reports should be reviewed; not every area has old coal mines but there may have been past workings to extract gravel, limestone, clay or a wide range of other minerals.

 This information is then used to develop a site specific conceptual model and risk assessment.
-This involves looking at any potential source of contamination and assessing the possibility of this reaching and affecting either people or the wider environment.
+This is based on the "source-pathway-receptor" model.
+This involves finding at any potential sources of contamination and assessing the possibility of this reaching and affecting sensitive receptors, such as people, fauna, flora, surface or groundwater, buildings or the wider environment.